Meenakshi Temple: Festivals

 The Meenakshi temple hosts a festival in each month of the Tamil calendar.
 Some festivals attract significant participation, with the Meenakshi wedding-related festival attracting over a million people over 12 days.
 It is called the "Meenakshi Thirukalyanam".
 The festival is celebrated in the Chithirai month, which typically falls about April.
 It marks the divine marriage of Meenakshi, and is the most attended festival.
 The wedding of the divine couple is regarded as a classic instance of south Indian marriage with matrilineal emphasis, an arrangement referred as "Madurai marriage".
 This contrasts with the "Chidambaram marriage", with patrilineal emphasis, reflected by Shiva's dominance, ritual and mythology at the Shiva temple of Chidhambaram.
 The festival includes a procession, where Meenakshi and Sundareshwara travel in a chariot pulled by volunteer devotees, and Vishnu gives away his sister in marriage to Shiva.
 Meenakshi, the bride, is the royal monarch.
 During the one-month period, there are a number of events including the "Ther Thiruvizhah" (chariot festival) and "Theppa Thiruvizhah" (float festival).

 Other festivals include the Vasantham festival is celebrated in Vaikasi month.
 The Unjal Festival in Aani, the Mulai-Kottu festival in Aadi, the Aavani Moolam Aavani, the Kolattam festivals of Ayppasi and Karthikai months, the Arudhra Dharsan festival of Margali month, the Thai month utsavam that co-celebrated with the Mariyamman temple in Madurai, the Masi utsavam and Vasamtham utsavam in Panguni.

 In the Tamil month of Purattasi, the temple celebrates the Navarathri festival, also known as Dasara or Dussehra elsewhere.
 During this autumn festival, the temple complex is lit up at night with garlands of lights and with colourful displays during the day.
 The mandapam halls display mythological scenes from Hindu texts using golu dolls.
 These displays are particularly popular with children, and families visit the displays in large numbers.

 Literary mention

 Over the centuries, the temple has been a centre of education of culture, literature, art, music and dance.

-The temple is famed location where Tamil tradition believes Sambandar helped establish Tamil Shiva bhakti.
+The temple is where Tamil tradition believes Sambandar helped establish Tamil Shiva bhakti.

-Kumaraguruparar, a 17th-century Tamil poet, composed Meenakshi Pillaitamil in praise of presiding deity of this temple.
-King Tirumalai Nayak's patronage of the poet Kumaraguruparar has an important place in the history of pillaitamil (a genre of Tamil literature).
-Kumaraguruparar visited a lot of temples and when he visited this temple, he composed Meenakshi pillaitamil dedicated to the goddess Meenakshi.
+Kumaraguruparar, a 17th-century Tamil poet, composed Meenakshi Pillaitamil in praise of the deity of this temple.

-Shyama Shastri, one of the Trinity of Carnatic music, had composed a set of nine Telugu songs in praise of Meenakshi of Madurai, which are referred to as Navaratnamalika(Garland of nine gems).
-According to legend, when Sastri sang these songs in front of presiding deity, the goddess had responded visibly.
+Shyama Shastri, one of the Trinity of Carnatic music, composed a set of nine Telugu songs in praise of Meenakshi of Madurai, which are referred to as Navaratnamalika(Garland of nine gems).
+According to legend, when Sastri sang these songs in front of the deity the goddess responded visibly.

-108 Veena concert

-On the final day of Navratri celebrations of the year 2022, on 05-10-2022, 108 Veena concert by 108 lady artists was performed in this temple.